 When MillionTreesNYC finished in 2015, NYC Parks Stewardship was created to essentially care for and build on all that work we accomplished.
 Nichole Henderson-Roy, Senior Manager at Parks Stewardship, explains, "As million trees phased out, New York City stewardship became more prominent.
 Our goal and our focus is both to bring in those new folks who have never heard of us before, but also help sustain some of the folks who did come in from those million trees years, and have that energy and that memory."
 Parks Stewardship was created in the hopes that the energy generated around million trees could be applied to ongoing acts of stewardship in the city.
 Their purpose is to connect New Yorkers to outdoor spaces beyond the major parks they may already visit, including the less familiar forested areas and wetlands, and the everyday nature of street trees and pocket parks.
 Their staff is situated to train people about the technical aspects of stewardship, like plant identification and invasive removal, so that anyone can gain the knowledge and comfort necessary to engage in stewardship, whether on a one-time or everyday basis.

-Working in Parks, Nichole sees a lot of staff turnover, particularly with their seasonal staff.
-The nature of that works makes it even more important to have living documentation of stewardship groups for new staff to be able to access and gain an understanding of the stewardship network. "[Turnover] is the nature of the business and we’re used to that, but any way that we can combat that with tools like this is fantastic," she says.
-Once the 2017 STEW-MAP data is cleaned and public, Nichole sees even further potential in using STEW-MAP to bring people together physically to network and share resources and ideas.
+The nature of seasonal parks work makes it even more important to have living documentation of stewardship groups for new staff to be able to access and gain an understanding of the stewardship network. "[Turnover] is the nature of the business and we’re used to that, but any way that we can combat that with tools like this is fantastic," she says.
+Once the 2017 STEW-MAP data is cleaned and public, Henderson-Roy sees even further potential in using STEW-MAP to bring people together physically to network and share resources and ideas.

-The Gowanus Canal Conservancy, the environmental steward for the Gowanus Canal and Watershed, is an example of a STEW-MAP group that is both a respondent and potential data user.
+Gowanus Canal Conservancy, the environmental steward for the Gowanus Canal and Watershed, is an example of a STEW-MAP group that is both a respondent and potential data user.
 Andrea Parker, the Executive Director of GCC, explained that their mission is to "work to facilitate and steward an emerging network of open spaces around the canal through activating and empowering stewardship of the watershed".
 Gowanus, a rapidly changing neighborhood in Brooklyn, is famous for the highly contaminated Gowanus Canal, which was declared a Superfund site by the EPA in 2010.
-Over the next 10-15 years, the canal will be dredged and the sides and floor of the canal will be replaced with sheet tile and concrete, creating what Andrea calls "essentially a sterile box of water".
-At the same time, the neighborhood is undergoing a rezoning to allow for more residential buildings as the area becomes increasingly desirable.
-The attention Gowanus has received in recent years has made the work of GCC even more important, as they fight to include the voice of the community in the continually changing neighborhood.
-Andrea explains, "we’re working with all of our neighborhood partners to make sure that... the rezoning doesn’t go through without the city really committing to substantial capital investment."
-The possibility for finding new partners in this fight is one of the reasons Andrea thinks STEW-MAP is important.
+Over the next 10-15 years, the canal will be dredged and the sides and floor of the canal will be replaced with sheet tile and concrete.
+Parker said that the GCC is working to ensure that the voice of the community is included in Gowanus Canal planning.
+STEW-MAP has been an important tool is ensuring that GCC connects with new partners in a continually changing neighborhood. in this fight is one of the reasons Parker thinks STEW-MAP is important.

 Open data workshop for community groups, photo by Elena Hermosa